 Frankfurt International Airport is about 72 miles from Karlsruhe.
 Trains from the main rail station go direct to Frankfurt airport.

 The closest airport is Baden Karlsruhe Airport (FKB), 15 km from the city center.

 See our Karlsruhe Pictures.

-Top Sights - What to See in Karlsruhe:
+Top Sights - What to See and Do in Karlsruhe

 Karlsruhe has a lively center built around the marktplatz, or main market square.
 Shoppers will be rewarded by many pedestrian streets lined with shops in the downtown area.